codeneuro/neurofinder/README.md

 - Scikit Image v0.10.1
 - Matplotlib v1.4.3

 as well as several additional libraries included with Anaconda.
-You can develop and test your code in exactly this environment by following [these instructions](http://thunder-project.org/thunder/docs/install_ec2.html) to launch a cluster on EC2.
+You can develop and test your code in a full cluster deployment by following [these instructions](http://thunder-project.org/thunder/docs/install_ec2.html) to launch a cluster on EC2.

-## examples
-Example notebooks for running source extraction algorithms, on both toy data and real data on S3:
-- Loading images and sources for [comparison](http://nbviewer.ipython.org/github/codeneuro/neurofinder/blob/master/notebooks/creating-images-and-sources.ipynb)
-- Creating images and sources for [testing](http://nbviewer.ipython.org/github/codeneuro/neurofinder/blob/master/notebooks/loading-images-and-sources.ipynb)

 ## about the job runner
 This repo includes a suite for validating and executing pull requests, storing the status of pull requests in a Mongo database, and outputting the results to a leaderboard.
 To run its unit tests: